-You should always pay attention to what sort of performance your gaming rig can handle before you decide to invest in a gaming monitor, but there’s one other thing you should pay attention to: the manufacturer of your graphics processor.
-Because if you have a discrete processor from AMD, FreeSync technology can seriously minimize the impact of jagged edges and clipping in newer games.
+You should always pay attention to the sort of performance your gaming rig can handle before you decide to invest in a gaming monitor, but there’s one other thing you should pay attention to – the manufacturer of your graphics processor.
+If you have a discrete processor from AMD, FreeSync technology can seriously minimize the regularity of jagged edges and clipping in newer games.

 - ASUS TUF VG27AQ 27” Freesync Gaming Monitor

 - Gigabyte AORUS FI27Q 27″ Frameless FreeSync Monitor